atinafabebe1/atinafabebe1/README.md

 ## About Me
 I’m a Full-Stack(MERN) developer who enjoys building web applications that are fast, scalable, and reliable.
 I use Node.js, Docker, Kubernetes, and microservices architecture to create robust backend solutions.
 I also have skills in creating beautiful frontends with Next.js, React, and Tailwind CSS.

 I love learning new technologies and working with other developers.
-Let’s get in touch and explore the wonderful possibilities of the web!
 - 📫 How to reach me: oliabebe82@gmail.com | https://www.linkedin.com/in/atnaf-abebe-10474b246/

 ## My Skills